Sample-Efficient Training of Robotic Guide Using Human Path Prediction Network: Robot Training Method

 \subsection{Data Acquisition}

 We conducted a data acquisition session for training our HPPN.
-Since it is difficult to invite a sufficient number of blind participants, data were obtained from non-disabled participants with blindfolded, which is also common in previous robotic guide studies in~\cite{scheggi2016cooperative, wachaja2017navigating, li2019toward}.
+Since it is difficult to invite a sufficient number of blind participants, data were obtained from non-disabled participants with blindfolded, which is also common in previous robotic guide studies~\cite{scheggi2016cooperative, wachaja2017navigating, li2019toward}.
 In this session, 11 participants (2 females and 9 males) between the ages of 20 to 26 years (M = 23.64, SD = 1.67) were involved.
-All participants were right-handed and had no perception deficiency, including vision or touch abilities.
+All participants were right-handed.
 They were informed in advance regarding the purpose of the experiment and were free to rest when needed.
-During the session, blindfolded participants were instructed to move under the guidance of the robot in an open indoor environment without knowing the path of the robot in advance (Figure~\ref{fig:03}).
+During the session, blindfolded participants were instructed to move under the guidance of the robot in an open indoor environment without knowing the path of the robot in advance (Fig.~\ref{fig:03}).
 In the indoor environment, nine motion capture cameras were installed.
 Motion capture markers were attached on the robot and the participants; therefore, robot and human path data were collected with mm-level accuracy.
 Overall, the following time-series data were acquired: i) sets of human and robot movements, i.e., the change of the position and heading angle per timestep, ii) kinetic forces and depth images, measured from the robot sensors and iii) action commands given to the robot, i.e., goal speeds of the left and right wheels, for each timestep.

+According to Article 15 (2) of the Bioethics and Safety Act and Article 13 of the Enforcement Rule of Bioethics and Safety Act in Korea, a research project “which utilizes a measurement equipment with simple physical contact that does not cause any physical change in the subject” (Korean to English translation by the authors) is exempted from the approval.
+The entire experimental procedure was designed to use only a haptic device and a depth camera that did not cause any physical changes in the subject.

 We aimed at obtaining human data based on as much diverse robot movements as possible, without drastic changes in the robot movements causing discomfort in the participants.
 To do so, the robot randomly chose its own left and right wheel speeds, but instead of changing the action for each timestep, it set the action to be maintained for arbitrary timesteps.
 In detail, the rotation speeds of the robot wheels were set between 2.5 to 5 rad/s (0.19 to 0.38 m/s), and the robot retained the action for 4 to 20 timesteps (for 1 to 5 s) before selecting the next action.
 This method allowed the robot to generate a smooth and diverse guidance route.
 One episode, which refers to one full guidance of the robot moving with a participant, took an arbitrary time of between 15 and 30 s.
 During the three-hour experiment, all participants were involved in 140 episodes.
 In total, 1,507 episodes of data were acquired, excluding data in which the robot and human paths were beyond the motion capture range and were therefore not fully measured.